Estimates for the concentration functions in the Littlewood--Offord problem: Abstract

 \section{Abstract}

 {Let $X,X_1,\ldots,X_n$ be independent identically distributed random variables.
-In this paper we study the behavior of the concentration functions of the weighted sums $\sum\limits_{k=1}^{n}a_k X_k$ with respect to the arithmetic structure of coefficients~$a_k$.
+In this paper we study the behavior of the concentration functions of the weighted sums $\sum_{k=1}^{n}a_k X_k$ with respect to the arithmetic structure of coefficients~$a_k$.
 Such concentration results recently became important in connection with investigations about singular values of random matrices.
-In this paper we formulate and prove some refinements of a result of Vershynin (R. Vershynin, Invertibility of symmetric random matrices, arXiv:1102.0300.
-(2011).
-To appear in Random Structures and Algorithms).}
+In this paper we formulate and prove some refinements of a result of Vershynin (2014).}

 \keywords {concentration functions, inequalities, the Littlewood--Offord problem, sums of independent random variables}

 \subjclass {Primary 60F05; secondary 60E15, 60G50}